On my photo tours I hear a lot of foreigners saying:

 And so on…

-In this short and straight-to-the-point article I will introduce you the hungarian forint.
+In this short and straight-to-the-point article I will introduce you the Hungarian Forint (HUF).
 What notes and coins it has, and I also give you tips on exchange and share my personal opinion.

 Forint banknotes and coins